hailmikhail/FUS_wiki/Settings-for-tools-(LODs-and-Synthesis).md

 To get these presets, just press `Load preset` at the bottom left of the DynDOLOD Advanced window.
 You do not have to change anything else, these presets work fine for the FUS list.
 If you added things to the world and find them missing in the LODs after you ran DynDOLOD, you can recreate the presets for your current load order by newly loading the DynDOLOD rules of your choice and setting the rules for trees (bottom of the rule window) like we have it in our preset of your choice.

 After this has ran, copy the output and paste it into the DynDOLOD_Output folder of your choice.
 Press F5 to update MO2, and make sure that DynDOLOD_Output is an active mod before going to the next step.
+Do not run Cathedral Asset Optimizer on the DynDOLOD files.

 # Synthesis Patcher